krisgoks/markdowns/codebuilder/codebuilderintro.md

 # Feedback

-If you have any feedback or suggestions please write to me at [k.m.gokhale@bham.ac.uk](mailto:k.m.gokhale@bham.ac.uk), mention 'TheOneCodeBuilder - feedback/suggestion' in the subject.
+If you have any feedback or suggestions, please write to me at [k.m.gokhale@bham.ac.uk](mailto:k.m.gokhale@bham.ac.uk), mention 'TheOneCodeBuilder - feedback/suggestion' in the subject.
 If you are reporting any bugs please mention 'TheOneCodeBuilder - bugs' in the subject and please do send a [Minimal, Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example).

 # Roadmap